Soluboard® combines natural fibres with a halogen-free polymer.

-Soluboard® is created using flax fibres combined with a number of other biodegradable ingredients that once immersed in warm water, will cause the layers of the composite material to delaminate.
-This allows the flax to be composted, the remaining solution to be disposed of using standard domestic waste water systems and the electronic components to be removed for re-processing.
+Soluboard® is created using natural fibres combined with a number of other biodegradable ingredients that once immersed in warm water, will cause the layers of the composite material to delaminate.
+This allows the natural fibres to be composted, the remaining solution to be disposed of using standard domestic waste water systems and the electronic components to be removed for re-processing.

 Through the integration of Soluboard® into the PCB industry, a key contributor to the problem that WEEE creates will no longer have to be seen as single-use, permanent housings for the components which they hold.
 Dissolving a circuit board made from Soluboard® allows for 90% of its components to be reclaimed and then either repurposed or recycled.